nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## 4. Features Guide

-This section will help you navigate and understand the [Features](#5-features-details) section of the guide.
+This section will help you navigate and understand the [Features Details](#5-features-details) section of the guide.
 This way, you can easily use it to answer any question you have regarding the app's features.

 ### 4.1.
 Command Formats